GreenComfyTea/MHWs-YURI-Overlay/README.md

 4. Extract the mod from the archive and place it in `/MonsterHunterWilds/` folder.

 # For Translators
 The mod has support for localizations.
 If you wish to translate the mod, follow these steps:
-2. Go to `\MonsterHunterWilds\reframework\data\YURI_Overlay\localizations\` folder.
+1. Go to `\MonsterHunterWilds\reframework\data\YURI_Overlay\localizations\` folder.
 There should be `en-US.json` file.
 If not, launch the game once, the file will be regenerated;
-3. Copy-paste the file and give it a new name.
+2. Copy-paste the file and give it a new name.
 Any format is supported but I expect it to be `ISO language code` for uniformity reasons;
-4. Open the file with any text editor and translate the strings;
+3. Open the file with any text editor and translate the strings;
-5. Specify Menu Font and Overlay Font (both are currently unused) and their respective Unicode glyph ranges.
+4. Specify Menu Font and Overlay Font (both are currently unused) and their respective Unicode glyph ranges.
-6. Make an issue/pull request, or dm me on **[Twitter](https://twitter.com/GreenComfyTea)**, to submit your localization.
+5. Make an issue/pull request, or dm me on nexus or **[Twitter](https://twitter.com/GreenComfyTea)**, to submit your localization.
 I will check it and include it in the next release.

 > [!IMPORTANT]
 > Each localization must provide unicode glyph ranges for fonts to load.
 You can take the ranges **[here](https://github.com/Fexty12573/SharpPluginLoader/blob/master/SharpPluginLoader.Core/Rendering/GlyphRangeFactory.cs)** and **[here](https://jrgraphix.net/r/Unicode/)**.